 His mission is to explore Venezuela's tepuis - ancient, sheer-sided mountains, lost worlds cut off from the jungle below.

-With an elite team of rock climbers, Steve attempts the first ascent of a remote, unclimbed tepui, to search for wildlife on the summit.
-But nobody could have predicted what would happen – nor the kinds of decisions they'd be forced to make.
+With an elite team of rock climbers, Steve attempts the first ascent of an unclimbed wall on a remote tepui to search for wildlife on the summit.
+But nobody could have predicted what would happen, nor the kinds of decisions they'd be forced to make.